-- 1) Achieve an integrative mastery of their discipline, maintain the motivation to gain such mastery, develop and demonstrate the required professional skills and responsibility - 2) Be considerate toward instructors, staff, technologists and peers - 3) Fulfill the criteria and requirements for satisfactory academic progress and successful completion of the Biomedical Laboratory Diagnostics or Pathologists' Assistant Curriculum as stated in the West Virginia University Academic Catalog (http://catalog.wvu.edu) and in the syllabus of each course - 4) Comply with all policies and procedures, including those related to conduct, appearance, and attendance required by the program or faculty coordinating a course, laboratory or clinical rotation - 5) Follow the standards of the Department of PALM Professional Programs Student Code of Academic and Professional Integrity (Chapter III).
+- 1) Achieve an integrative mastery of their discipline, maintain the motivation to gain such mastery, develop and demonstrate the required professional skills and responsibility - 2) Be considerate toward instructors, staff, technologists, and peers - 3) Fulfill the criteria and requirements for satisfactory academic progress and successful completion of the undergraduate Biomedical Laboratory Diagnostics or graduate Medical Laboratory Science or Pathologists' Assistant Curriculum as stated in the West Virginia University Academic Catalog (http://catalog.wvu.edu) and in the syllabus of each course - 4) Comply with all policies and procedures, including those related to conduct, appearance, and attendance required by the program or faculty coordinating a course, laboratory or clinical rotation - 5) Follow the standards of the Department of PALM Professional Programs Student Code of Academic and Professional Integrity (Chapter III).

-By enrolling in the Biomedical Laboratory Diagnostics Programs or Pathologists' Assistant Program, the student accepts the above academic and professional standards as criteria for successful completion of the curriculum.
+By enrolling in the undergraduate Biomedical Laboratory Diagnostics Programs or graduate Medical Laboratory Science or Pathologists' Assistant Programs, the student accepts the above academic and professional standards as criteria for successful completion of the curriculum.
 It is the student's responsibility to know and meet these requirements and criteria, and promptly inform the appropriate Program Director of any serious impediment (such as illness, etc.) hindering satisfactory academic progress.

-Failure to meet the requirements listed above may lead to academic penalties and/or remedial changes in the student's curriculum as outlined in Sections $\underline{2}$ and $\underline{3}$.
+Failure to meet the requirements listed above may lead to academic penalties and/or remedial changes in the student's curriculum as outlined in Sections $\underline{2}$ and $\underline{3}$ .
 Requirements are subject to change at any time with reasonable notice provided to students.